 After setting failsafe on transmitter, power it off and check the FAILSAFE menu on MP if the PWM value of CH3 is smaller than 975.
 If yes, than the FAILSAFE function is successfully set.
 Otherwise, the above steps need to be repeated.

-In the RADIO block on the right of the sheet, set ENALBLED always RTL and FS Pwm as 975.
+In the RADIO block on the right of the sheet, set ENALBLED always RTL and FS PWM as 975.

-ESC calibration varies depending on different ESC brands, so it’s advised to refer to the ESC instructions.
+2.2.4ESC Calibration (First flight)ESC calibration varies depending on different ESC brands, so it’s advised to refer to the ESC instructions.
 Never install propellers before calibrating ESC for safety.

 Make sure the aircraft is well connected and radio calibration is done and can be armed;